 If you choose the four year (sandwich) course, you'll spend a year away from the University on a work placement after Year two.

 Past students in geology have worked with researchers at UWE Bristol to develop our understanding of the coastal sections of Portishead, Somerset and with a ground investigation company Land Science Ltd. Other students in the department have had placements involving recycling in Chile, ecological management in Australia and transport management in the UK.

 You'll get help to find your placement and support throughout from department staff and our award-winning careers service.

 Field trips are an important part of this course and include day and residential visits, directly linked to your modules.
 The fieldtrips below may be subject to change.

-Short trips will improve your field and research skills with a focus on geological mapping.
+Short trips will improve your field and research skills.

 Various day trips and short residential fieldtrips trying out applied geological skills as practiced in the world of work.

 You'll study a range of environmental, social and economic issues at the expedition destination.

 Learn in modern, well-equipped facilities, including our Natural Environment Laboratories.